 What will happen when the battery is connected and the switch is turned on?
 Will the battery voltage make a difference in the magnetic field?

 - Electrical tape

-- Cut another short piece of wire and tape the wire to the positive pole of the battery.
+- Cut a long length of wire and attached one end to the positive output of the toggle switch.